Spectral Segmented Linear Regression for Coarse Carrier Frequency Offset Estimation in Optical LEO Satellite Communications: Methodology

 \subsection{Complexity}

 The SLR procedure for breakpoint estimation requires $\sim60N$ elementary arithmetic operations, where $N$ denotes the number of data samples, as summarized in Tab.~\ref{tab:elementary_operations}.
-Consequently, the total overall computational complexity of the procedure follows \(\mathcal{O}(N)\).
+Consequently, the computational complexity of the SLR procedure follows $\mathcal{O}(N)$\footnote{It should be noted that the FFT required to obtain the frequency-domain representation of the received signal has complexity $\mathcal{O}(N\log N)$.
+However, FFT-based processing is common to several frequency-domain DSP blocks in coherent optical receivers and, once the signal is represented in the frequency domain, this representation can be reused across the receiver chain.
+If the FFT is accounted for as an exclusive operation of the proposed estimator, the overall complexity scales with $\mathcal{O}(N\log N)$, while the estimator-specific post-FFT processing remains linear in $N$.}.
 From a hardware implementation perspective, the Jacquelin method is well-suited for real-time signal processing owing to its non-iterative structure and linear computational complexity.
 The algorithm follows a fixed sequence of elementary arithmetic operations without requiring iterative refinement, matrix factorizations, or transcendental function evaluations.
 This deterministic execution flow ensures predictable latency and bounded computational cost, which are critical for deployment in high-throughput, low-latency optical signal processing systems.
 Furthermore, the streaming data access pattern requires only constant memory and enables straightforward pipelining, making the method particularly amenable to efficient fixed-point implementations on embedded processors.

 Beyond Jacquelin's formulation of SLR, alternative strategies can also be considered.
 In particular, methods based on iterative refinement and likelihood-based criteria -- such as those implemented in the \textit{segmented} \cite{muggeo2008segmented} and \textit{piecewise-regression} \cite{pilgrim2021piecewise} packages -- provide a more flexible formulation for breakpoint estimation.
 These methods require initial guesses for the breakpoint locations, which are subsequently refined through an iterative optimization procedure (e.g., via score-based or Newton-type updates), allowing for the joint estimation of both regression parameters and breakpoint locations.
 As iterative procedures, however, they may be sensitive to initialization and are not guaranteed to converge in all cases; moreover, they are generally more computationally demanding than the closed-form approach considered here.
 For this reason, such strategies are not pursued in this work, as the focus is on low-complexity implementations with predictable computational cost.